acgessler/rust-persistent-kv/README.md

 compacted into snapshots.
 Where possible, it employs parallel reads/writes to make best use of modern flash/SSD drives.

-See [main crate documentation](src/lib.rs) for design goals, data management and performance tuning.
+See [crate documentation](https://docs.rs/persistent-kv/latest/persistent_kv/) for design goals, data management and performance tuning.

 ## Getting Started